Owenll66/Owenll66.github.io/blog-encryption.md

         return ""
     #convert string to a list of chars
     charlist = list(plainText)
-    #the first element is the largest key
+    #the first number is the largest key's square
     ciphertext = str(keys[0] ** 2)
+    #the second number is the square of the key of the first letter
     ciphertext = ciphertext + " " + str(d.get(ord(charlist[0])) ** 2)

     for i in range(len(charlist)-1):